tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup.rst

 - **Termination conditions**: when to terminate the propagation, described :ref:`here <termination_settings>`;
 - **Processing of numerical results**: what to do with the numerical results after propagation, described :ref:`here <auto_processing>`;
 - **Terminal output**: what to print to the terminal before, during and after propagation, described :ref:`here <auto_processing>`;

-In addition, each type of dynamics has its own unique input requirements (e.g. acceleration models for translational dynamics).
-These are described on the dedicated pages describing the specific type of dynamics.